Hub-OS/documentation-website/docs/02-server/02-areas.md

 - Tile Objects only
 - Visible in map
-- Players will be warped out if colliding with the warp, the result of the warp can be resolved in handle_custom_warp
+- Players will be warped out if colliding with the warp, the result of the warp can be resolved in a listener for [custom_warp](/server/lua-api/events#custom_warp)
 - Custom Properties:
   - Direction: string
     - Left